NightKey/Server-monitoring-discord-bot/README.md

 ## Disconnect

 Can be used to remove every created command from the server, and close the connection between the server, and the client.

+## Is Admin

+Checks if a user is registered as an administrator for the bot